About CBA Ltd

 CBA Ltd is an RIBA Chartered Office.

-The practices approach to architecture is summed up by the British architect Peter Adlington
+The practice’s approach to architecture is best summed up by the British architect Peter Aldington

 "To make a building well assumes an understanding of people, to build otherwise is degrading.
 Materials and people - understand them - then build"